Assessing man’s impacts in our oceans is my main research interest. My focus is on aquaculture, oil and gas decommissioning and marine renewables.

 Optimising decommissioning of oil and gas pipelines with respect to the commercial fishing sector on the UK continental shelf: PI.
 Funded by NERC.
 Apr 2017 - Mar 2018

-Development of DNA-based metagenomics methodologies for seabed monitoring and aquaculture management: PI.
-Funded the the Scottish Aquaculture Innovation Centre.
+Development of DNA-based metagenomics methodologies for seabed monitoring and aquaculture management (MeioMetBar): PI.
+Funded by the Scottish Aquaculture Innovation Centre.
 Jun 2017 - Dec 2018

 Calcium in a changing environment: PI and Co-supervisor of PhD student.
 Funded by EU Marie-Curie Initial Training Network FP7.
 Nov 2013 - May 2018